 To learn more, read the article Screenshots.

-Use the Artboard mode section to localize static pages, like brochures and banners.
+Use the Translation section to localize static pages, like brochures and banners.
 In this section, you can send texts with context for translators to Crowdin and upload translated copies back to Adobe XD.

 You can send text for translation either from selected or all artboards from an Adobe XD file.
 Translators will work with those texts in the list view and use designs as an additional context for even higher translation quality.